Understanding Corruption in the South African Construction Industry

 Author Biographies

-Snothile Mholi , Nelson Mandela University
+Manqoba Snothile Mholi Soni, Nelson Mandela University

 Dr. Soni is a seasoned professional in the construction sector.
 He has occupied numerous senior positions in the private and the public sector for more than 22 years.
 He holds a PhD in Construction Management and a MSc in the Built Environment, specializing in Project Management.
 Dr. Soni’s research focuses on improving service delivery and eradicating corruption in the construction industry to ensure the industry’s efficiency and adequacy in meeting the needs of the population.